In Discovery

 Dust Study

 Last week I watched the Shirley Jackson biopic (2020).
-Elisabeth Moss plays her with a sharp, cutting intelligence.
 What stayed with me was the sense of a writer working from within the conditions of her life.
-The domestic, the interruptions, and family.
-Jackson drew directly from these conditions.
-Home, marriage, children, and place.
+Jackson drew from the domestic, her family, and her interactions with the wider community.
 In her writing, the familiar becomes charged and unsettled.
-Watching Moss play Jackson, I found myself thinking about her process.
+Watching Elisabeth Moss play Jackson, I found myself thinking about the creative process.
 The periods of gathering, incubation, and then making.
-It did not all happen at once.

-Years ago, on a visit to Wellington, I bought Dark Tales and never got around to reading it.
-This week, I took it down from the shelf and began.
-I listened to her short story The Lottery.
+Years ago, on a visit to Wellington, I bought Jackson’s Dark Tales and never got around to reading it.
+This week, I took the book down from the shelf and began.
+I also listened to her short story The Lottery.
 Its reception was famously hostile.
-Letters of complaint, cancelled subscriptions.
+When the story was published in The New Yorker there were letters of complaint, and cancelled subscriptions.
 The story unsettled readers with its acceptance of violence.

-Louise Bourgeois worked with a similar insistence on returning to what she lived.
-Memory, family, childhood.
-She circled this material over the years and in various forms.
-With both Jackson and Bourgeois, the work is not only made at the point of production.
-It is built over time, through attention, through what is taken in and held.
+Louise Bourgeois returned to memory, family, and childhood.
+She circled this material throughout her practice, and in various forms.
+With Jackson and Bourgeois, the work is built over time, through attention, and what is taken in and held.

 I’ve been thinking about this process in relation to my own practice.
 If I were to place myself within it, I would be in the gathering phase.
 A period of looking, feeding the work, allowing something to take shape without forcing it.

-Looking back, I can see that I was trying to understand this process.
+Looking back, I can see that I was trying to make sense of this process.
 Not making as a single act, but as something that builds over time, through accumulation and attention.